matfree.decomp

 Construct a Hessenberg-factorisation via the Arnoldi iteration.

-Uses pre-allocation, and full reorthogonalisation if reortho
+Uses pre-allocation, and full reorthogonalisation if reortho is set to "full".

 It tends to be a good idea to use full reorthogonalisation.